jaehwanhan12/Hwans-Tensorflow/README.md

 I am using the Pycharm.

-This repo covers all python code involving Opencv & TensorFlow
+This repo covers all python code involving TensorFlow

 Thank you